openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 are not provided.

 The cluster-ingress-operator will propagate the relevant Tech-Preview feature gate down to the router.
-This feature gate will be added as a command-line argument called `ROUTER_EXTERNAL_CERTIFICATE` to the router and will not be user configurable.
+This feature gate will be added as a command-line argument called `ROUTER_ENABLE_EXTERNAL_CERTIFICATE` to the router and will not be user configurable.

 ### Risks and Mitigations